Thomas Drew (cricketer): Personal life

-In 1928, while employed as medical officer for the Australian Mutual Provident Society, Drew died from what was determined to be a case of accidental morphia poisoning.
-He had complained of not feeling well and it was believed he had taken morphine to assist sleep.
-He was found unconscious and struggling to breath and although taken to hospital died shortly after arrival.
+In 1928, while employed as medical officer for the Australian Mutual Provident Society, Drew died from what was determined to be a case of accidental morphia poisoning.It was thought that he had used morphine to help him fall asleep after complaining of feeling unwell.
+He was found unconscious and struggling to breathe and, although taken to the hospital, died shortly after arrival.
 He was 52 years old.